Deadline for submission

 - Preferred participation of women and under-represented groups (target of 50%).

-This call is open until December 2018.
+This call is open until 1 December 2018.
+Any funded activity must be completed by 15 January 2019.

 Submissions must be made electronically to firstname.lastname@example.org with the subject line titled: V6LFISA/MFG001.
 The applicant must submit a signed PDF of the application form together with a word version (unsigned) containing the same information as the PDF.